agathoklisx/libved/README.md

    LD_LIBRARY_PATH=sys/lib sys/bin/veda-101_shared

-   # for static targets, replace "shared" with "static", but in that case setting the
+   # for static targets, replace "shared" with "static", but in that case setting
      the LD_LIBRARY_PATH in the last step is not required.

    # to run it under valgring (requires the shared targets):